 For a proper list of surf supplies to pack on your trip, check out our surf trip packing list, but here are a few easily forgettable things that you should definitely pack:

 - Compact beach towel – Turkish beach towels are lightweight, compact, fast-drying, and are the perfect towels for surf trips.
 We traveled around the world with these towels and they’re now are a packing essential for all our surf trips.
+Check out our picks for the best Turkish beach towels.

 - ACTIVE Skin Repair – Prevent infection and help your body heal faster from reef cuts with this awesome antibacterial aid in your first aid kit.
 And speaking of first aid kits… pack one!